 - Change in legal name

-- Change in mailing or residential address
+- Change in mailing or residential address (You can change your address yourself in the student SEVIS portal.)

 - Decision to depart the U.S. with the intention of forfeiting the remainder of your OPT